revelaction/pixelchanged/README.md

 # pixelchanged

-`pixelchanged` is a simple `bash` script to detect changes in a region of the desktop and execute commands when the event happens.
+`pixelchanged` is a simple `bash` script to detect changes in a region of your screen and execute commands when the change happens.

 `pixelchanged` works in linux (wayland and x11).